Meet the Sustainability Leader: Employee Engagement & Behaviour Change - Scottish Power

 At a wider level, the highest level of the Scottish Power has backed its carbon-neutral goal, as well as the firm’s alignment with the Sustainable Development Goals (SDGs).
 That leadership being involved from the outset has strengthened the sustainability ethos at Scottish Power, which has encouraged more staff to become involved as a result.
 In fact, regular “roadshows” see senior & middle management spend face-to-face time with staff across the country to help reinforce this message in a way that resonates with each individual member of Scottish Power staff.

-“We’re incredibly proud of the work we’re doing to deliver a better future, quicker, for our customers – and the biggest asset that we have in doing that is our staff,” Scottish Power’s innovation manager Craig Bradley told edie.
+“We’re incredibly proud of the work we’re doing to deliver a better future, quicker, for our customers – and the biggest asset that we have in doing that is our staff,” a representative from Scottish Power told edie.

 What the judges said: “Scottish Power’s thorough approach to supporting staff in reducing emissions from travel is an example for all.
 Judges were delighted to see that the business provides financial support and perks for car-sharers, whilst its success in promoting EVs to employees is a stand-out achievement.”